JeremieLitzler/journal/docs/2023/06/how-to-setup-substack-publication-for-2-languages-in-2023/README.md

 In my case, I will need to write a special post to my current French subscribers to help them opt-in to the French newsletter only.

-## Setup the welcome email in both languages

-Now, it’s time to set up the welcome email.

-To do so, we needed to set up the Sections, because, in my case, I included the links of each section in the respective language block of the email.

 Here [my welcome email](./welcome-email.md).

 ## Setup the opt-out email in both languages